- The Fiscal

 - What You

-Currently, Medicare is prohibited from negotiating prescription drug prices with manufacturers, which contributes to the government having to pay for medications at relatively higher prices.
-Medicare Part D is an optional segment of the program that helps beneficiaries pay for prescription drugs.
-If the provisions under discussion to negotiate prices are enacted, the U.S. Department of Health and Human Services (HHS) would be allowed to negotiate prices for up to 10 drugs in 2025 and 20 drugs in 2028 and after.
+Prior to enactment of the Inflation Reduction Act (IRA), Medicare was prohibited from negotiating prescription drug prices directly with manufacturers, which contributed to the government having to pay for medications at relatively higher pricesi.
+The IRA authorizes the federal government to directly negotiate prices for a limited number of drugs covered by Medicare.
+Under the enacted provisions, the Department of Health and Human Services (HHS) will be allowed to negotiate prices for up to 10 drugs in 2025, an additional 15 in 2027, 15 more in 2028, and finally another 20 drugs in 2029 and after.

-High costs are concentrated among a relatively small number of drugs; the top 100 most costly drugs account for nearly 50 percent of all Part D spending.
-The goal of price negotiating is to reach a “maximum fair price” that more similarly matches the Average International Market price, which represents the average price in six countries: Australia, Canada, France, Germany, Japan, and the United Kingdom.
+High costs are concentrated among a relatively small number of drugs; the most costly 100 drugs account for nearly 50 percent of all Part D spending.
+The goal of price negotiation is to reach a “maximum fair price” that more closely matches the Average International Market price, which represents the average price in six countries: Australia, Canada, France, Germany, Japan, and the United Kingdom.
 The agreed-upon price would then be made available to insurers and organizations that sponsor Medicare Part D plans as well as commercial payers in group and individual markets.
-If drug companies do not comply with the negotiation process, a maximum 95 percent excise tax would be invoked.
+If drug companies do not comply with the negotiation process, a maximum excise tax of 95 percent would be applied.

 The concept is already in practice in other agencies of the federal government that provide health services.
 The Veterans Health Administration, Department of Defense, and Medicaid all have the power to negotiate drug prices, and they pay less than Medicare, on average, for top-selling brand-name drugs.
-With rising prescription drug expenditures — which cost Medicare $116 billion in 2021 compared to $2 billion in 2000 — price negotiation would be a useful cost-saving tool.
 In a recent report, the Center for American Progress wrote that “lowering drug prices through negotiation, inflationary rebates, and insulin and cost-sharing caps would allow people — especially those with chronic conditions and disabilities — to access the treatment they need.”

-However, the pharmaceutical industry has raised concerns about allowing Medicare to negotiate prices, arguing that doing so will reduce drug innovation, decrease companies’ return on investment, and subsequently lead to fewer drugs being available in the future.
+Proponents of the mechanism for price negotiation believe that allowing Medicare to directly negotiate with pharmaceutical companies will provide the leverage needed to lower drug costs.
+In particular, Medicare may be more able to negotiate lower prices than private plans for the most costly drugs for which there are no substitutes.
+Opponents counter that there is no need for the government to be a negotiating player since the private sector already negotiates prices for Medicare Part D. Furthermore, the pharmaceutical industry has raised concerns about allowing Medicare to negotiate prices, arguing that doing so will reduce innovation, decrease companies’ return on investment, and subsequently lead to fewer drugs available in the future.
 CBO estimates that the proposal would lead to 10 fewer drugs out of 1,300 brought to market over the next 30 years.

 The price of prescription drugs in the United States is high and rising, with costly consequences both for consumers and for the federal balance sheet.
 Allowing Medicare to negotiate drug prices is one promising policy that lawmakers could consider to reduce healthcare spending, lower costs for consumers, and put our nation on a stronger and more sustainable fiscal path.